naren200/naren200.github.io/pages/about.md

     <b>What Sets Me Apart</b>
   </h2>
   <p style="font-size: 18px">
-    <u><b>Resilience</b></u>: I excel in navigating complex projects, meeting tight deadlines, and overcoming technical obstacles by staying focused, adapting strategies, and collaborating with multidisciplinary teams.
-I'm committed to delivering high-quality solutions, leveraging setbacks as learning opportunities, and consistently striving for excellence in robotics.
+    <u><b>Resilience</b></u>: My resilience shone through when I overcame the initial setback of failing the JEE Advanced exam, eventually securing admission to my dream institute, IIT.
+This determination persisted through challenges in robotics competitions, internships, and research, shaping me into a tenacious problem solver and innovator.
   </p>
   <p style="font-size: 18px">
-    <u><b>Curiosity</b></u>: I have an inherent curiosity that drives me to explore the inner workings and technological innovations behind everyday devices.
+    <u><b>Curiosity</b></u>: I possess a natural eagerness to delve into the mechanics and technological advancements that power everyday gadgets.
   </p>
   <p style="font-size: 18px">
     <u><b>Hacker mindset</b></u>: When creating a robot in R.O.S., I find Visual Studio Code more efficient than editing in a terminal within a docker environment.
 The speed of VScode and the availability of helpful plugins make it easier for me to create an environment and build a URDF file for a robot, as well as develop C++ plugins.
 This has made the process smoother and more streamlined.